jdittrich/userNeedResearchBook/text/allURBook.md

 If we put the pieces of data which mention the same things in the same group we get these two groups:

 - Theme: Bikes
-	I look at the assembled bike and think: nobody else has the same When my bike is broken and I need to get to work I can fix my bike quickly
+	- I look at the assembled bike and think: nobody else has the same
+	- When my bike is broken and I need to get to work I can fix my bike quickly
 - Theme: Furniture
 	- The cabinet’s door was loose.
 It annoyed me, so I repaired it.
-	-The shelf looks not as clean as a bought one, but it is mine
+	- The shelf looks not as clean as a bought one, but it is mine

 </div>